Breakfast by country: New Zealand

 Breakfast in New Zealand is similar to that in Australia.
 The range of processed breakfast cereals is vast, and children are more likely to eat those that contain added sugar.
 During winter, porridge is commonly eaten.
 Porridge is typically served with milk, brown sugar, fruit or yoghurt.
-Toasted bread served with butter or margarine, preserves, spreads such as marmite and vegemite, or eggs is also common.
+Toasted bread served with butter or margarine, preserves, spreads such as Marmite and Vegemite, or eggs is also common.
 Eating breakfast at a cafe or restaurant was very uncommon in New Zealand until the 1990s; cafes which serve breakfast or brunch until midday, or even all day, are now common.

 A type of large cooked breakfast, commonly known as a Big Breakfast, is one of the main breakfast items at cafes and restaurants, being similar to the British cooked breakfast except that it seldom includes black or white pudding or fried bread; as in Australia, it may contain a small strip of steak instead.
-Other common menu items include various egg dishes, such as eggs benedict, beans, minced beef or avocado on toast, sweetcorn fritters, pancakes, cereal and yoghurt, fruit salads and smoothies.
+Other common menu items include various egg dishes, such as Eggs Benedict, beans, minced beef or avocado on toast, sweetcorn fritters, pancakes, cereal and yoghurt, fruit salads and smoothies.
 Breakfast in New Zealand often includes tea or coffee, with children often drinking milk on its own, with cereal, or mixed with milo.
 Concern has been raised about the cost of milk in New Zealand and some families being unable to afford it.

 Some NGOs and charities, such as the New Zealand Red Cross, provide breakfast to primary school children from low-income families.
 Survey results released in 2013 claim that nearly half of all New Zealanders skip breakfast at least once a week with almost a third of those skipping breakfast up to three times a week.

 South America

 Argentina

-In Argentina, breakfast is simple: tostadas, often topped with butter and marmalade, or medialunas, usually served with milk coffee and orange juice.
+In Argentina, breakfast is simple: tostadas, often topped with butter, marmalade and dulce de leche, or medialunas, usually served with milk coffee and orange juice.

 Brazil

 Breakfast in Brazil tends to be lighter as "Brazilians consider lunch to be a more important meal".
-It is called café da manhã in Portuguese, which translates to “morning coffee”, and consists of a combination of bread, butter, jam, fruits, cheese, ham, eggs, cereal, pão de queijo, cakes, yogurt, coffee, milk, and fruit juice.
+It is called café da manhã in Portuguese, which translates to "morning coffee", and consists of a combination of bread, butter, jam, fruits, cheese, ham, eggs, cereal, pão de queijo, cakes, yogurt, coffee, milk, and fruit juice.
 Regional differences also exist.

 Children may drink milk mixed with a small amount of coffee with their breakfasts.

 Because of the huge German immigration to the south of the country in the 19th century, many hotels, restaurants and coffeehouses there (specially in the state of Santa Catarina) offer the so-called café colonial ("colonial coffee" or "colonial breakfast").
 It consists of a rich table composed of various breads, mainly homemade, which can be of the sourdough type, pão francês, pão de queijo, and sweet breads such as schnecken.
 A variety of pies and cakes, such as cuca, corn cake and cornbread.
 In addition to foods such as butter, schmear, cheeses, ham, sausages, wiener sausage, bock sausage, pork, crackers and biscuits, ricotta and honey, among others.
 Accompanied by drinks such as milk, coffee, hot chocolate and even wine.